Tiger Mountain (Washington): Tiger Mountain State Forest

 Much of Tiger Mountain is owned or managed by the Washington State Department of Natural Resources.

+The popular Tradition Lake loop trail is located on the northwest edge of the mountain.
+It is accessible via the High Point trailhead off of Interstate 90 in Washington.

 Paragliding history

 Poo Poo Point is a bare ridge on the west side of Tiger Mountain.
 The point is a popular launching point for paragliding and hang gliding.
 The point is reached by the Chirico Trail, which starts at the landing zone for the hang gliders and paragliders in a field adjacent to the Issaquah-Hobart Road, or by taking the High School Trail which begins on 2nd Avenue just south of Issaquah High School.
 Many people fly year-round (weather permitting) and have flown cross-country flights exceeding 75 mi.

 In the 1970s, the area was owned by Weyerhaeuser and used for logging.
 The name "Poo Poo" Point came from the sound of the logging steam whistles.
 In 1976, the clear-cut area started to be used by hang gliders as a launching spot.
 Gliders would be taken up the hill on the logging road.

 Poo Poo Point got its start as a paragliding destination in the 1990s.